cleaning & janitorial workforce design

 Franchise vs independent scaling gaps

-Franchised operators hit crew-structure ceilings built into the model.
+Franchised operators hit crew-structure ceilings built into their franchise.
 Independent operators lack the systems to scale past a handful of crews without chaos.

 Keep supervisors on supervision.